Discover more from The Retroist

 The folks who made King Kong were pretty annoyed with Donkey Kong.
 They saw it as theft of their property and sued Nintendo.
 The lawsuit lasted a long time and went nowhere.
 While they were doing this, they decided to officially license the game and had Tigervision crank out this middling title that is a pale shadow of Donkey Kong.

 I say pale shadow because the gameplay design/conventions are borrowed straight from DK.
 They are just not in the same league.
 Of course, maybe they had no intention of making a good game.
 They just wanted to make the very first game, made purely for spite.

 The cartridge and package look great and when you fire it up, the game looks pretty good.
 Kong looks horrible (worse than Atari Donkey Kong), but the woman and the man look pretty good.
 The level is clearly defined and if you played Donkey Kong it is clear what you need to do.
 Climb.

 And that is about it.
 Is the game more difficult?
 A little, but not in any properly graduated way.
-The barrels go from reasonable to laser beam in 2 levels and you are left wondering why you Nana bought you this game instead of Donkey Kong?
+The barrels go from reasonable to laser beam in 2 levels, and you are left wondering why your Nana bought you this game instead of Donkey Kong?
 It will become an even bigger question when you discover your cousin received Donkey Kong that Christmas??!

-I do not feel comfortable saying this game is horrible, nor can I say it has much merit….2 stars.
+I do not feel comfortable saying this game is horrible, nor can I say it has many merits….2 stars.